PluviophileYU/CVC-QA/README.md

 bash cvc_mv.sh
 ```
 ### MCQA model trained by me
 You can download the CVC model trained by me (CVC-MV is not included).
-You can find the results we report in our paper. ()
+You can find the results we reported in our paper. ()

 ## Span-Extraction Question Answering
 Coming Soon!